dongminlee94/terraform-cloud/README.md

 ### 1. AWS CLI

-The AWS CLI is an indispensable command-line tool for managing Amazon Web Services, allowing you to control AWS resources and configure access credentials efficiently.
+The AWS CLI is a crucial tool for managing Amazon Web Services, simplifying the control over AWS resources and the setup of access credentials.

 **Installation**: